 "Adenovirus is less severe than the flu, you're not going to have the high fever," Dr. Hendrix says.
 "If you're coughing and sneezing, but don't have a fever, it's probably O.K. stay home and drink your chicken soup."

 Save time and money with a virtual visit to the doctor.
-Florida Hospital eCare provides access to Florida Hospital doctors and nurse practitioners for minor ailments.
+AdventHealth eCare provides access to AdventHealth doctors and nurse practitioners for minor ailments.
 You see the doctor on your time through your smartphone or tablet when it's convenient for you.
 Learn more about eCare.